pyOpenSci/software-peer-review/about/package-scope.md

 user, once informed of what will be collected, and how/where that data is stored, needs to agree to such collection prior to it being collected.

-We will evaluate telemetry data collected by packages on a case-by-case basis and reserve the right to not review a package if the data collection is overly invasive.
+We will evaluate usage data collected by packages on a case-by-case basis and reserve the right to not review a package if the data collection is overly invasive.